popularis-project/popularis-platform/README.md

 ### (To view whitepapers without having to download please go to the /PDFs/ folder in this repo as Github doesn't support web viewing of .docx files)

+This project is temporarily on hold, however we plan to resume work on it in the near future.

 github.com/cameronball

 [popularis [AT] iampopularis.com]